cmboling/LocalNuGetFeed/README.md

 ## Running service on Docker
 You can run this service on Docker.

-0.Build the docker image by the following command:
+0. Build the docker image by the following command:

 `docker build -t localnugetfeed .`